 Grass-fed beef is more expensive, but you don’t need big quantities.
 Eat it once or twice a week in stews with vegetables, rather than as the main event in a meal.
 Beef is a source of conjugated linoleic acid (CLA), which counters the effects of stress hormones.
 You’ll get twice to three times the CLA from an animal that grazed rather than dined on grain.
 Vegetarians can get CLA from black beans.

-Eggs and beef are staples in American diets, but few of us eat as much cruciferous vegetables as Ramsey recommends: two cups a day.
+Eggs and beef are staples in American diets, but few of us eat as much cruciferous vegetables as Ramsey recommends: two cups a day will keep your mind sharp.
 These vegetables include kale, Brussels sprouts, purple cabbage, arugula, bok choy, cauliflower and collard greens.
 They contain valuable sulfur based compounds.
 Sulforaphane, for example, can improve memory and learning after a brain injury, and may help protect you against cancer, too.

 Ramsey is a big fan of kale: At just 33 calories, a cup of raw kale will give you a big dose of vitamin C (134 percent RDA) and vitamin A (206 percent RDA), protein, iron, folate, and vitamin B6 — plus tons of vitamin K (684 percent RDA), which Ramsey describes as a “key co-factor” in the fats that structure brain cells.

 Add turmeric and black pepper to your food for even more brain-boost.
 As Hippocrates said, “Let thy food be thy medicine and thy medicine be thy food.”

 Janet O’Dell, RN